 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Arjay has relatively fewer families with younger children, and/or college students.
 Combined, this makes Arjay a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Arjay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Arjay doesn't have a public transportation system that people use for their commute.

 The people who call Arjay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arjay residents report their race to be White.
 Important ancestries of people in Arjay include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.